ansys/pyaedt/doc/source/index.rst

     conda install -c conda-forge pyaedt

 PyAEDT remains partially compatible with IronPython.
-User can still use in the AEDT Framework with Ironpython or with CPython.
+User can still use in the AEDT Framework with IronPython or with CPython.

 PyAnsys